Learn how to take a vacation within your own mind.

 Slowly, as the months went by, I started to realize something else: the countless hours spent sitting with Michael, watching him play, and entertaining him were precious.
 Not only because they would never come again and time was moving so fast, but also because they were an opportunity to rest deeply—and in so doing, take a vacation from my own mind.

 My mother shared something very beautiful with me during my early motherhood.
 She said, “The greatest thing a mother can do for her child is to rest within herself.”
 I would argue that the greatest thing we can do for anyone, and most of all ourselves, is to learn to rest within ourselves.
-To disconnect from the franticness of trying to get things done, of the worries and the what ifs (which after all are only figments of our imagination).
-To disconnect from the need to do.
-So we can be.
-This is not a new idea, it’s one we’ve heard before, yet in our über-productive society, being has become harder than ever.
+To disconnect from the franticness of trying to get things done, of the worries and the "what ifs" (which after all are only figments of our imagination).
+To disconnect from the need to do, so we can be.
+This is not a new idea, it’s one we’ve heard before, yet in our über-productive society, simply being has become harder than ever.

 So how do we do we learn to vacation our mind?
 Countless meditation teachers have told us to “be here now,” to “enter the state of no-thoughts,” and to “be present.”
 Yeah, well, that’s hard to do, as anyone who has tried meditation will tell you.

-Ironically, perhaps, when I did start working again, I found myself more productive.
+When I did finally start working again, I was much more productive.